Australia at the Men's T20 World Cup

 The Australia national cricket team is one of the full members of the International Cricket Council (ICC).
 The team has qualified for all the editions of the tournament and they won their first title in 2021.
 While they have been the runners-up in 2010, they had also reached the semifinals of the tournament in 2007 and 2012.
-In nine editions, the team has 30 wins in 48 matches.
+In ten editions, the team has 32 wins in 52 matches.